ArchiveBox/docs/Configuration.md

 <img src="https://github.com/ArchiveBox/ArchiveBox/assets/511499/5a4dd576-387a-4a1f-9dfa-407eac87078c" width="100%"/>

 ▶️ *Looking for more?
 Sometimes this document is out of date.
-Check the code that loads this config: [`archivebox/config.py`](https://github.com/ArchiveBox/ArchiveBox/blob/master/archivebox/config.py#L27).*
+Check the source code for undocumented options and defaults: [`archivebox/config.py`](https://github.com/ArchiveBox/ArchiveBox/blob/master/archivebox/config.py#L27).*